Introduction: Feeling Overwhelmed by Your Child’s ABA Report? You’re Not Alone

 Why?

-Because children learn best when:
+Because children may benefit when:

-- Skills are practiced daily.
+• Skills are practiced daily.

-- Parents feel confident.
+• Parents feel confident.

-- Strategies are consistent.
+• Strategies are consistent.

 What parent training looks like